fusionlanguage/fut/ci.md

 ```

 Dynamic array references can be assigned to other dynamic array references.
-The dynamic array is valid as long as there's at least one dynamic
+The dynamic array is alive as long as there's at least one dynamic
 array reference to it.
 In C++, dynamic array references are implemented as `std::shared_ptr`.

-Read-only and read-write array reference can point to array storage
+Read-only and read-write array reference can point to either array storage
-and dynamic arrays.
+or dynamic arrays.
 It is not possible to modify the array via a read-only reference:

 ```csharp